kevin579/Javascript_Game-Space_shooting/README.md

 A web page space shooting game made by JavaScript
 <br>
 <br>
-Note, This game works best at resolution 1366 x 768.
+This game works best at resolution 1366 x 768.
 To run the program, download as zip, unzip, and run the file "main.html"
 <br>
 <br>